 With the control keys on the projector locked, you can prevent your projector settings from being changed accidentally (by children, for example).
-When the Panel Key Lock is on, no control keys on the projector will operate except Power and LASER.
+When the Panel Key Lock is on, no control keys on the projector will operate except Power.

-- Press ►/ a on the projector or remote control or go to the SYSTEM SETUP: Basic > Panel Key Lock menu, and select On by pressing ◄ /► on the projector or remote control.
-A confirmation message displays. - Highlight Yes and press Mode/enter on the projector or ENTER on the remote control to confirm.
+- Press ►/n or go to the SYSTEM SETUP: Basic > Panel Key Lock menu, and select On by pressing ◄ /►.
+A confirmation message displays. - 2.
+Highlight Yes and press ENTER to confirm.

-To release panel key lock, press and hold \blacktriangleright / \hat{a} on the remote control or projector for 3 seconds.
+To release panel key lock, press and hold \blacktriangleright / \widehat{n} on the remote control or projector for 3 seconds.

-You can also use the remote control to enter the SYSTEM SETUP: Basic > Panel Key Lock menu and press ◄/▶ to select Off.
+You can also use the remote control to enter the SYSTEM SETUP: Basic > Panel Key Lock menu and press $\triangleleft / \triangleright$ to select Off.

-- Buttons on the remote control are still in use when panel key lock is enabled. - If you press Power to turn off the projector without disabling panel key lock, the projector will still be in locked status the next time it is turned on.
+- Keys on the remote control are still in use when panel key lock is enabled. - If you press Power to turn off the projector without disabling panel key lock, the projector will still be in locked status the next time it is turned on.